cognitive-metascience/awesome-cog-metascience/README.md

 * [Review Mill at MDPI](https://predatoryreports.org/news/f/review-mill-at-mdpi)
 * [Code Review Automation: Strengths and Weaknesses of the State of the Art](https://arxiv.org/abs/2401.05136v1?utmsource=substack&utmmedium=email)
 * [Is Blinded Review Enough?](https://www.nber.org/papers/w25759?utmcampaign=ntwh&utmmedium=email&utm_source=ntwg16)
+Blinded review aims to reduce bias and increase diversity in scientific research.
+However, a study of Gates Foundation grant proposals found that female applicants received lower scores despite blinded review.
+This disparity is linked to gender differences in communication styles, not reviewer bias or proposal quality.
+Female applicants showed greater scientific output after an accepted proposal, highlighting the need to address gender disparities in evaluation.

 * [Recommendations for Accelerating Open Preprint Peer Review to Improve the Culture of Science | PLOS Biology](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3002502)
 * [Anything Goes?
 Why Uphold Peer Review at All | by Ann-Sophie Barwich | Mar, 2024 | Medium](https://as-barwich.medium.com/anything-goes-eb90552dc677)
 * [A Corpus Study of the Term Evidence in Open Peer Reviews to Research Articles in the British Medical Journal](https://ricl.aelinco.es/index.php/ricl/article/view/205)